 There are several ways to hold a manufacturer responsible under product liability.
-First is strict liability.
+The first is strict liability.
 When a product injures a consumer, product liability law can hold the manufacturer responsible, regardless of whether there was negligence involved.
-All that matters is that there was a defect, and that the defect caused the harm.
+All that matters is that there was a defect and that the defect caused the harm.
 This is called strict liability.

 Second, there is the theory of negligence, under which a manufacturer did not take reasonable care, and an injury resulted.